drjkuo/JujiOA/README.md

 The diagram above shows the system architecture of first type of "representativeness": the author's definition -- the number of like.
 When an user visit the landing page of our server, the server returns indexV2.html.
 After the user enters one twitter handle, top 10 liked tweets will be displayed in the decreasing order.

-You will be developing a working website that allows your users to see a twitter user's "representative tweets".
-At most 10 "representative tweets" must be selected from the tweets of a twitter user.
-You are free to devise your own implementation of "representativeness", as long as you can articulate your justification.
-On your site, when a user enters a person's twitter handle, your user expects to see her/his representative tweets,  as well as the evidence of their representativeness.

 #### Client side
-On the client side, in the main.js file, the display of top 10 liked tweets is done as follows: (1) The keypress "Enter" triggers an AJAX request and expects to receive data consisting of an array of tweet IDs; (2) On receiving the expected data, [Twitter's factory function](https://dev.twitter.com/web/javascript/creating-widgets) twttr.widgets.createTweet() help us to dynamically generates the desired widgets.
+On the client side, in the main.js file, the display of top 10 liked tweets is done as follows: (1) The keypress "Enter" triggers an AJAX request and expects to receive data consisting of an array of tweet IDs; (2) On receiving the expected data, [Twitter's factory function](https://dev.twitter.com/web/javascript/creating-widgets) twttr.widgets.createTweet() help us to dynamically generates the desired widgets; (3) The browser will show top 10 liked tweets in the decreasing order.
 ```javascript
   function apiV2 (event){
     if (event.which == 13 || event.keyCode == 13) {